Constrained Routing Between Non-Visible Vertices: Local Routing on the Visibility Graph

 \begin{theorem} For any set $P$ of $n$ vertices and set $S$ of constraints on $P$, there exists a 1-local non-competitive routing algorithm on $\Vis(P,S)$ that visits only the edges of the constrained half-$\Theta_6$-graph. \end{theorem}

 This algorithm routes on a subgraph of the constrained $\Theta_6$-graph, and in~\cite{BFRV2017RoutingJournal} it was shown that no deterministic local routing algorithm can be $o(\sqrt{n})$-competitive on this graph.
-Even worse, the competitive ratio of our approach cannot be bounded by any function of $n$.
+Even worse, the competitive ratio of our approach cannot be bounded by any function of $n$, as it can traverse edges whose length is unrelated to (and thus much longer than) the shortest path.
 In fact, by applying FACE-1, it is possible to visit almost every edge of the graph four times before reaching the destination.
 It is worse with FACE-2, where almost every edge may be visited a linear number of times before reaching the destination.
 In the next section, we present a 1-local routing algorithm that is $O(n)$-competitive in the constrained setting and provide a matching worst-case lower bound.